 A huge welcome bonus of points is a great first reason to give a travel credit card a first look.
 It's exactly what they're designed to do: Pull in new customers with the promise of a bunch of points or miles.
 And it's the easiest way to earn a large number of points or miles for the least amount of spending.

 For starters, make sure the credit card you're eyeing currently has an enhanced welcome bonus.
 You might be considering a co-branded Delta credit card like the Delta SkyMiles® Gold American Express Card or the Delta SkyMiles® Platinum American Express Card.
-Delta and Amex regularly roll out bigger welcome bonuses of up to 90,000 SkyMiles, but those aren’t available right now.
-It's better to wait.
+Delta and Amex are currently offering welcome bonuses of up to 70,000 SkyMiles (or more), but they sometimes get even bigger than that.
+Sometimes it pays to wait.

 Remember: You only get one shot at earning the big welcome offer points bonus.
 If you miss out on meeting the spending required, you won't get another shot at earning them.
 Make sure you have a strategy to meet the required spending before you open a card.